mariovagomarzal/dotfiles/README.md

 I use Juliaup to manage Julia versions.
 After installing Juliaup with Homebrew, we execute the `setup_julia.sh` script to install Julia 1.10.0 and set it as the global version.

+### MacTeX

+I use MacTeX as the TeX distribution.
+MacTeX is installed with Homebrew.

 ### Miscellaneous